charmoniumQ/PROBE/docs/benchmark_suite/README.md

   1. We form a matrix of all benchmarks by "observed features" of that benchmark.
      The observed features contain, for example, number of file open/closes per second, number of file metadata operations per second, etc.
      While not traditionally done, "the overhead ratio of this benchmark in that provenance engine" is a perfectly valid feature to consider.
-     We only use features that are invariant when running the program twice (i.e., using operations per second, not total operations), so benchmarks that are functionally similar but run for a longer time to not consist different points than analogous shorter benchmarks. [^DSK: grammar in prev sentence needs work.]
+     We only use features that are invariant when running the program twice, so long benchmarks are more comparable to short ones.

   2. We apply PCA to that matrix.
      PCA is a mathematical procedure that combines a large number of "observed features" into smaller number "virtual features", linearly, while maximizing the amount of variance in the resulting "virtual space" (in a sense, spreading out the benchmarks as much as possible from each other).

   3. We apply K-means to the benchmarks in their reduced PCA-space.
      K-means is a fast clustering algorithm.
-     Once the benchmarks are grouped into clusters, we identify one benchmark from each cluster to consist the benchmark subset.  [^DSK: how do you determine K?]
+     Once the benchmarks are grouped into clusters, we identify one benchmark from each of the $k$ clusters to consist the benchmark subset.

-- **Interpolative decomposition (ID)**.  [^DSK: in 2 and 3 below, how do you determine k?]
+- **Interpolative decomposition (ID)**.

   1. We form a matrix where each benchmark is a column, each provenance system is a row, and the elements contain the log of the overhead ratio from the provenance system to native.

   2. We apply ID to the matrix.
-     ID seeks to estimate a $m \times n$ matrix by retaining $k$ of its columns and using a linear regression to estimate the remaining $n-k$ from those selected $k$ columns.
+     ID seeks to estimate a $m \times n$ matrix by retaining $k$ of its columns and using a linear regression to estimate the remaining $n-k$ from those selected $k$ columns, sweeping on $k$.
      Cheng et al. [@chengCompressionLowRank2005] give a $\mathcal{O}(k(m+n-k))$ algorithm for computing an optimal ID while keeping a reasonable[^reasonable-error] L2 norm of the difference between the estimated and actual columns.
      Cheng's procedure is implemented in `scipy.linalg.interpolative`[^scipy.linalg.interpolative].